 Alternatively, for several groups, the players can help build out the narrative/storyline during their team’s play — to help test their knowledge of project complexity, barriers, opportunities, process groups, and knowledge areas;

-Identify relevant & familiar project examples to incorporate into the board game, keep their team’s play relevant to their project, and showcase experience.
+Identify relevant and familiar project examples to incorporate into the board game.
+Keep the team’s play relevant to their project.
+Showcase experience.

 Single Group — Option

-Another option is to have all players work together, with the facilitator asking PMBOK related questions, probing requirements, risks, strategies, as the team moves through the board.
+Another option is to have all players work together.
+The facilitator asks PMBOK related questions.
+They probe requirements, risks, and strategies as the team moves through the board.

 Project Type — Company Card Deck, Option

 Another option is for each company to have its own ‘project type card deck’.
-These can either be numbered (and selected with a roll of the dice) or determined by pulling a card out of the deck.
-These randomly identify what type of project (with a brief blurb of the scope and risks) the team will be ‘working on’ while playing the board game.
+These can be numbered.
+They can be selected with a roll of the dice.
+Alternatively, options are determined by pulling a card out of the deck.
+These cards randomly identify the type of project.
+They include a brief blurb of the scope and risks.
+The team will be ‘working on’ this project while playing the board game.

-This keeps the challenge relevant, tailored to the team’s skill level, and allows pivoting as different project types/products/industries are taken on by the team (in their work).
+This keeps the challenge relevant.
+It is tailored to the team’s skill level.
+It allows pivoting as different project types/products/industries are taken on by the team (in their work).

 Roles

 Facilitator: Manages the team, has subject matter expertise, the authority to approve tools, resources, and project management approach.
-Understands what it takes to be successful with the specific project type referenced in the game, and within the project environment.
+Knows how to achieve success with the specific project type referenced in the game.
+Has expertise within the project environment.

-Responsibility: Manages the workflow, questions, provides suggestions and information when needed, and identifies issues, gaps, barriers, and opportunities that might occur during the implementation of the project (board game roadmap).
+Responsibility: Manages the workflow and questions.
+Provides suggestions and information when needed.
+Identifies issues, gaps, barriers, and opportunities that might occur during the implementation of the project (board game roadmap).

 Project Team – Players: Ideally this includes SME’s for all works-streams.
 Includes the project manager, assistant, governance roles, communications roles, integration roles, and authority to approve the project, approach, and resources.
 Each of the ‘roles’ or ‘hats’ should be identified for the team playing the board game.
 If any roles are missing this should be identified, as well as the strategies for addressing this gap.

 Responsibility: Helps identify the project type that will be implemented and discussed during the board game.
 Identifies suggestions, opportunities, best practices, barriers, and missing information when appropriate.
-All members of the board game PM team are expected to behave as leaders for their respective areas, as well as help identify and answer questions throughout the game.
+All members of the board game PM team need to act as leaders for their respective areas.
+They should also help identify and answer questions throughout the game.

-Support: The group can also decide if they need a timekeeper, a board game scrum-master to help monitor participation and engagement, and if note-taking is suggested to document insights AND help keep the team focused on each of the issues highlighted during gameplay.
+Support: The group can also decide if they need a timekeeper.
+A board game scrum-master can help monitor participation and engagement.
+Note-taking might be suggested to document insights.
+This can help keep the team focused on each of the issues highlighted during gameplay.

 Steps: 1, 2, 3………